path/to/Player.cs [medium] (1247 lines, ~3,400 tokens, 2 types, 8 methods)

 Output format

-ast-outline has two output modes: outline (per-file, detailed) and digest (multi-file, compact).
-Both are designed to be parseable cold by an AI agent — no out-of-band reference doc needed.
+ast-outline has three output modes: outline (per-file, detailed), digest (multi-file, compact), and grep (matches with enclosing scope and a kind classification).
+All three are designed to be parseable cold by an AI agent — no out-of-band reference doc needed.

 Outline format